ahdinosaur/leds-101/README.md

 ---

-## how to connect to/from the leds?
+## how to connect to/from the LEDs?

+we will need a way to connect from the controller to the LEDs,

+and from each chain of LEDs to the next chain.

 ---